 Modifying your car with bigger rims and fitting wider tires can exert excessive pressure on the bearings.
 Adding stiffer suspension can also aid the problem.
 Moreover, adding too much weight to the car can also add more pressure on the bearings.

 The excessive pressure exerted on the bearing can damage the internal rollers and inner rings.
-This in result can produce excessive noise while driving.
+This as a result can produce excessive noise while driving.

 How To Detect A Failing Bearing?